 - Needed to drink more to feel the same effects?

 Getting a formal AUD diagnosis can be upsetting and intimidating.
 Patients can feel accused or judged by their doctors.
 However, bear in mind that doctors ask these questions ultimately to try to protect your health.

 If you are able, try to talk openly and honestly to your doctor about how much and in what ways you drink.
 If you have any questions or concerns about your alcohol consumption, making a diagnosis of AUD can be a helpful first step in identifying the problem and talking with a doctor about treatment options.

 Alcohol Use Disorder Diagnosis FAQs

-Doctors use the fifth edition of the Diagnostic and Statistical Manual of the Mental Disorders (DSM–5) to diagnose mental illnesses.
-The DSM-5 includes 11 questions about alcoholism.
-Answering "yes" to at least two qualifies people for a diagnosis of AUD.
+Doctors use the fifth edition of the Diagnostic and Statistical Manual of the Mental Disorders (DSM–5) to diagnose mental illnesses and substance use disorders including alcohol use disorder.
+The DSM-5 includes 11 questions to define an alcohol use disorder.
+Answering “yes” to at least two often qualifies people for a diagnosis of AUD.

 Questions focus on how much someone drinks, where and why they drink, the effects of their alcohol use, and how they feel when they aren’t drinking.